Niels Vink

 Niels Vink (born 6 December 2002) is a Dutch wheelchair tennis player.

+Vink has won seven Grand Slam singles titles, two at the French Open, three at Wimbledon and two at the US Open.
+He has also won eleven Grand Slam doubles titles, nine with Sam Schröder and two with Guy Sasson.

 At the 2020 Summer Paralympics, Vink won a gold medal with partner Sam Schröder in the Quad Doubles, and a bronze in the Quad Singles.

 Early life

 At the age of one year, Vink contracted a bacterial infection (meningococcal sepsis).
 As a result, he lost both legs and several phalanges.

 At the age of nine, he attended the 2012 Summer Paralympics in London.
 This is where his ambition arose to one day participate in the Paralympic Games.
 After trying out a few sports, he chose wheelchair tennis.